phax/peppol-commons/README.md

 This is based on the cipa-commons-busdox and cipa-peppol-types project version 2.2.3 but without the support for the START protocol.

-This project is licensed under EUPL 1.1 or MPL 1.1 - like CIPA e-Delivery.
+This project is licensed under EUPL 1.2 or MPL 2.0.

 ## peppol-sbdh
 Simple SBDH handler for the use with PEPPOL.